Anton Forti

 Franz Anton Forti (8 June 1790 – 16 July 1859) was an Austrian operatic baritone.
 He took leading roles in operas by Mozart and Weber, and in revivals of Beethoven's opera Fidelio.
-He appeared for many years at the Theater am Kärntnertor, the royal court theatre of Vienna.
+He appeared for many years at the Theater am Kärntnertor, the royal court theater of Vienna.

 Early life and career

-Forti was born in Vienna in 1790, and had lessons in singing and the violin.
+Forti was born in Vienna on 8 June 1790.
+He had lessons in singing and the violin.
 His musical career began as a viola player in the orchestra of the Theater an der Wien.
 After his debut as a singer in Eisenstadt, he was appointed in December 1807 by Prince Esterházy as a member of his court musicians.
+He performed for three seasons at the theater in Eisenstadt during which time he portrayed Dandini in the German premiere of Nicolas Isouard's Cendrillon.

 From 1811 he appeared at the Theater an der Wien.
 In that year he was in Mozart's Don Giovanni in the title role; it was, wrote Carl Ferdinand Pohl, "a part for which his very sonorous voice, commanding presence, and elevated refined style of acting eminently fitted him."
 In 1813 he appeared as Sarastro in Mozart's The Magic Flute.
-His success in this role led to his engagement at the royal court theatre of Vienna, the Theater am Kärntnertor; he was there from May 1814 to April 1828.
+His success in this role led to his engagement at the royal court theater of Vienna, the Theater am Kärntnertor; he was there from May 1814 to April 1828.

 On 17 February 1814, he married Henriette Theimer, who had played Zerlina in Don Giovanni.